 Under PC 977 (a), your attorney can appear in court on your behalf.
 Nevertheless, the judge may require you to appear in court for your spousal battery arraignment.

 During the arraignment, your attorney will be issued with copies of the incident reports and the complaint.
 Your case will be called, and through your attorney, you can enter either a plea of no contest, not guilty, or guilty.
 If you plead not guilty, the court will elect whether to release you on your recognizance or to set your bail amount.

-The court will also grant a restraining order that will prevent you from threatening, harassing, stalking, or applying violence to the victim.
+The court will also grant a restraining order, which will prevent you from threatening, harassing, stalking, or applying violence to the victim.
 The restraining order will also prevent you from contacting the victim in any way.
-Sometimes the court can later reduce your restraining order to Level One protective order.
-The Level One protective order permits amicable contact between you and your intimate partner.
+Sometimes the court can later reduce your restraining order to a peaceful contact protective order.
+This kind of protective order permits amicable contact between you and your intimate partner.

-Should you plead guilty, both you and the victim will choose a pretrial date.
-You will be required to waive your speedy trial rights while electing a trial or pretrial date.
-In case the alleged victim attends the arraignment, they could be asked to be present at the trial.
+Should you chose to plead guilty, you or your attorney and the prosecutor will choose a pretrial date.
+You will be required to waive your speedy trial rights while electing a pretrial date.

 Get a Domestic Violence Defense Lawyer Near Me

 In Santa Ana, California domestic battery allegations are taken seriously, and law enforcers will investigate all accusations.
 Additionally, the prosecution will convict you even when the victim doesn't want to take legal action.
-If you have been arrested for domestic battery, you could face a jail sentence, hefty fines, counseling, and protective order.
-A conviction will also affect the capability to visit your children, cause immigration challenges, and affect your employment.
+If you have been arrested for domestic battery, you could face a jail sentence, hefty fines, counseling, and a protective order.
+A conviction will also affect visitation rights, immigration status, and your employment.
 At Darwish Law, we know what is at stake, and we can work to protect your rights during this hard moment.
 Call us today at 714-887-4810 to begin working on your case immediately and take steps to help attain the best possible outcome.